TÜRKÇE

 Although there are provisions for the Common Transport Policy in the Treaty of Rome, it took about 30 years to shape European Transport Policies after the Treaty.
 The Policy’s political, institutional and budgetary fundamentals were strengthened with the Treaty of the EU (Treaty of Maastricht, 1993) and the Treaty presented the concept of ‘Trans-European Networks”, and all these made Europe-wide transport infrastructure planning possible.

-Articles 90-100 of the Treaty on the Functioning of the European Union (Treaty of Lisbon, 2009) contain the provisions about transport, and via these provisions Member States accept the legislative prerogative of the Union.
+Articles 90-100 of the Treaty on the Functioning of the European Union (Treaty of Lisbon, 2009) contain provisions on transport policy, and via these provisions Member States accept the legislative prerogative of the Union.

 1992 White Paper of the Commission mainly deals with the issues about liberalization of transport market and within ten years, the market has almost fully been opened to competition.
 The only sector in which full liberalization could not be realized in this period is railway sector.